rpajanssen/java-triangle/exception-handling/after/README.md

 ## 3. Missing error-handling resource

 There are still other exception scenarios.
 What if a rate limiter blocked access to a resource?
+What if you have a bug in your exception-handler class (@ControllerAdvice) resulting in a new unexpected exception?
 Or another unhandled exception occurred?
 Then Spring will will redirect to an error resource!

 To have full control over the response you can implement your own error resource as we did in this example with the **ErrorHandlerResource**.

 This resource will respond with an error response compliant with our REST domain API model.

-I am not aware of a JAX-RS alternative.
-It could be that you need to configure your application server (or other, like an api gateway) to redirect to a resource for error handling.
+I am not aware of a JAX-RS alternative (or if this is a thing in JAX-RS world).

 ## 4. Duplicating catch blocks